open5e/open5e/source/monsters/nonplayer-characters/cultist.rst

 **Challenge** 1/8 (25 XP)

-**Dark Devotion.
-The cultist has advantage on saving throws against being charmed or frightened.**
+**Dark Devotion**: The cultist has advantage on saving throws against being charmed or frightened.

 Actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~